innovate-technologies/docs/docs/general-How-can-I-pay.md

 ![screenshot of card page](https://images.shoutca.st/Screenshot%20from%202018-07-30%2009-55-15.png)

+## Why do I get a captcha challange page?

+On advice of our credit card processor all our credit card pages are protected with an extra captcha challange.
+This is in order to prevent automaded credit card fraud.

 ## Can I pay with X?

 We already offer a lot of different payment methods which are accessible to most, if not all people.
 We probably won't add any more unless there is a big demand, as adding new payment methods costs money and time to us.